-- that A was, within the twenty four month period immediately preceding the date of the application for civil legal services, admitted for a period of twenty four hours or more to a refuge established for the purpose of providing accommodation for victims of, or those at risk of, domestic violence;
+- that A was, within the 60 month period immediately preceding the date of the application for civil legal services, admitted for a period of twenty four hours or more to a refuge established for the purpose of providing accommodation for victims of, or those at risk of, domestic violence;

 - the dates on which A was admitted to and, where relevant, left the refuge; and

 - that A was admitted to the refuge because of allegations by A of domestic violence.

 In addition to the classes of legal aid outlined above there will also be a new group of cases eligible for funding.
 They are to be called ‘exceptional cases’ and these are ones that do not fit into any of the categories above but are so exceptional they should be funded.